ISISComputingGroup/ibex_developers_manual/backend_system/ISIS-modules-for-file-handling.md

 - DIRBASE - Gives the base directory to search
 - SEARCH - Gives the PCRE expression to search for
 - JARR - Gives the JSON compressed list of valid files To connect the list of files to an OPI there is a common script called UpdateFileList.py which should be attached to a combo control.
-For an example of this see the Eurotherm OPI.
+For an example of this see the Kepco OPI.

+There is also a db file for selecting calibration files for a record, which is used in the Eurotherm and the Kepco.

 For examples of this modules use see the test IOC within the FileList folder or see the DAE IOC where this is used to select wiring, detector and spectra tables.

 # ReadASCII